tweag/python-monorepo-example/2017-11-16-linear-streams.md

 post gives a perspective on how a future with linear types could be for streaming programs.

-TODO: Mention safe-streaming and the ghc prototype for the people
-      who wants to try it.

 This summer Tweag sponsored a Summer of Haskell project where Edvard Hübinette worked with the [streaming library](https://github.com/m0ar/safe-streaming).
 Here, linear types was leveraged to eliminate issues arising from